 The right to publish and disseminate the results of university research is a keystone principle of the University of California.
 Fortunately, both EAR and ITAR recognize and protect the open, academic environment.
 Accordingly, no restrictions on foreign nationals' access to or participation in the design, fabrication, or scientific results generated in university-conducted fundamental research is required, as long as there is open access to the technical data or technology, and the results are shared broadly within the community.

 Tangible items, however, do not fall under the fundamental research exemption.
 In cases where a UC Berkeley researcher is fabricating an item for shipment outside the U.S., that item must be checked against the EAR, ITAR and OFAC lists referenced above to see whether a license is required.
-For help with this process and with obtaining an export license if necessary, please contact Alaisha Hellman (email@example.com, 643-2836) Patrick Schlesinger (firstname.lastname@example.org, 642-2866) in the Research Administration and Compliance Office with questions.
+For help with this process and with obtaining an export license if necessary, please submit an Export Control Service Request Form.
+This will ensure that your request/question is noted, time stamped, and tracked.
+For follow up questions after submitting the form, please contact firstname.lastname@example.org.